junkimarui/mpimar/README.md

 hostA cpu=4
 ...
 ```
 The first line should be `localhost` in order to locate the master worker in your local environment.
+If your files are located on localhost, you should specify larger cpu numbers of `localhost` than the number of spouts(=threads of data source).

 Development Environment
 -----------